hageyahhoo/Agile2020/Agile2020.md

 ## 5. LESSONS LEARNED
-Throught those series of activities, we learned three new ideas.
+Through those series of activities, we learned three new ideas.

 At first, Agile methodologies worked for starting up new roles and teams.
 Product Discovery, Iterative and Incremental Consensus, and showing results iteratively attracted colleagues and decision makers.
 It helped SET team's starting up a lot.